Barbara Biggs

-Barbara Biggs (born 3 December 1956) is an Australian journalist, social commentator, author and child protection campaigner.
+Barbara Biggs (born 3 December 1956) is an Australian journalist, social commentator, author, and child protection campaigner.

 Career

-Biggs became a journalist in 1989.
-She was a staff journalist for the Sunday Herald Sun in the 1990s and has since had freelance opinion pieces published in Australia's Herald Sun and Britain's The Independent newspapers.
+Biggs embarked on her journalism career in 1989, serving as a staff journalist for the Sunday Herald Sun during the 1990s.
+Since then, she has contributed freelance opinion pieces to renowned publications such as Australia's Herald Sun and Britain's The Independent newspapers.

 Biggs' first book was a 2003 autobiography, called In Moral Danger, about her life up to the age of 22.
-The book tells of her sexual abuse from the age of 14 by a well-known criminal barrister.
+The book bravely recounts her traumatic experience of sexual abuse starting at the age of 14 by a prominent criminal barrister.
 It explains the damaging after effects following her abuse, including time spent in a psychiatric hospital, escaping Cambodia weeks before it fell to the Khmer Rouge and being a prostitute in Japan.
 It also describes how she attempted suicide four times, received death threats and caused national headlines – all before the age of 22.

 Biggs has been interviewed about her story written in In Moral Danger by some of Australia and Britain's leading journalists, interviewers and publications including Scotland on Sunday, BBC4's Woman's Hour's Jenni Murray, Australia's Robyn Williams, Phillip Adams, and George Negus.

 In Moral Danger has since been released in the UK (2004) and New Zealand (2005) and it has been translated into Japanese, Greek and Swedish, so far.